TimoOerlemans/Portfolio-Research/Portfolio.md

 [CI/CD Research](https://github.com/TimoOerlemans/Portfolio-Research/blob/main/Research.md#4-cicd)

+I think I am on oriënting because I know what I have to do and it works almost but it's not complete.
+After I made a container from my images and see the container I stand on beginning according to me.
+And when I have tests and a front-end ci/cd I am on beginning.

 ## Outcome 5.
 You recognize and take into account cultural differences when working with multi-site teams and are aware of ethical aspects in software development.
 (GP)

 Here I have to know how different type of culturals work(some culturals work different than other culturals).

-I have worked a little bit on this because when I was making user stories you need to look at what every culture wants. undefined
+I have not done anything for this lo so I am on undifined.

 ## Outcome 6.
 You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using multiple types of test techniques.
 (GP)

-In my group project I participated in making user stories but we all did just one or two.
-In my individual project I have made multiple user stories.
-From those user stories I made the C4 model that you can find in the readme file.

 For this Lo I need to make architectural designs, make requirements and test with different techniques.
 I think I am standing here on orienting bacause in my own project I have made some of the architectural designs and understand what they mean.

+In my group project I participated in making user stories.
+In my individual project I have made multiple user stories.
+I made the C4 model that you can find in the readme file.

+At the end of the project I want to have someone search for something up and see how long it takes before it works.

+For this lo I think I am on beginning because I made some architectural designs and requirements for the group- and individualproject.
+I know what type of tests I want to do so I can validate these.

 [User stories](https://github.com/TimoOerlemans/Portfolio-Research/blob/main/README.md#user-stories)